How to Manage ServBay Databases with TablePlus

 Managing MongoDB Data

-- Select a database, and the collections within it appear on the right.
+- Select a database to view its collections on the right.

-- View Collection Data: Double-click a collection name; the documents in that collection will appear on the right, typically in JSON or a similar format.
+- View Collection Data: Double-click a collection to view its documents, usually in JSON format.

-- Add Document: In the collection’s document view, click the + Row button at the bottom.
-TablePlus creates a new blank document—double-click fields or values to edit, then click
+- Add Documents: In the collection view, click + Row at the bottom for a new blank document, and double-click fields to edit.
+Click

 Save